HACManchester/documentation/docs/Workshop_Areas/Woodwork/Equipment/Bandsaw.md

 ---

 ### **Training**

-These machines are included in the general WoodyDusty Training & Safety Induction, this can be completed either in person or via the Moodle course:
+These machines are included in the Mitre and bandsaw induction

-~insert link to Moodle course~

 The training will cover the following:

 * Usage of the machines including accessories used with the tool
 * How check & identify the installed blade
-* How to change & replace the blade
-* How to trouble shoot issues with the machines

 ---

 ### **Safety**

 When using the bandsaws PPE is mandatory and the dust extraction should be connected and running.

 * Eye protection